oliwur/directory_stat_exporter/README.md

 ## todos
 - make sure only files are counted (done)
-- implement recursive file walking
+- implement recursive file walking (done)
 - make information gathering concurrent, so more directories can be handled in the same time
 - better logging
 - better error handling
 - test handling of unc paths in windows (yes, it's targeted for windows.)
+- *important* stack items correctly

 ## problems
+- it can only handle one directory at the moment because it does not stack the output correctly according to prometheus.
+  - metrics that have the same metric name must be bundled and must not have repeating help and type information.
 - large directories might not be handled well
-  - might use lot of memory, because whole directory is read once
+  - might use lot of memory, because whole directory is read once (untested)